 See related: Make the most of an online shopping bonus category

 Since PayPal is accepted at the Google Store and on the Stadia app for Android, you can also take advantage of cash back cards that offer bonuses on PayPal spending.
 The Discover it® Cash Back and Chase Freedom cards both regularly include PayPal as one of its bonus cash back categories.
 Discover already has PayPal slotted in a bonus category (along with restaurants) for July to September of 2020.
 Chase Freedom included it in its bonus categories for Q4 of 2019.

 Both cards earn 5% cash back on rotating categories upon enrollment on up to $1,500 in purchases per quarter, then 1% back.
 In either case, when the time comes, you can simply link an eligible card to PayPal and set it as your preferred payment method, then select PayPal at checkout when you buy Stadia.

 If tracking rotating bonus categories sounds like a headache, a flat rate cash back card is another option.
 The Citi® Double Cash Card, for example, offers 2% cash back on all purchases (1% when you buy and 1% when you pay off your purchases).
 If you only used your Double Cash Card to buy one $60 Stadia game per month, you’d earn around $15 cash back in a year, enough to pay for a month and a half of Stadia Pro.

-Additionally, several cash back cards charge no annual fee and come with a decent welcome bonus, like the Chase Freedom Unlimited® card or the American Express Cash Magnet® Card, both of which offer unlimited 1.5% cash back on all purchases.
+Additionally, several cash back cards charge no annual fee and come with a decent welcome bonus, like the Chase Freedom Unlimited® card or the American Express Cash Magnet® Card*, both of which offer a minimum of 1.5% cash back on all purchases.
 You can earn a $200 statement credit for spending $500 in the first three months with the Chase Freedom Unlimited card or a $150 credit for spending $1,000 in the first three months with the Cash Magnet card.
 That bonus alone is enough to effectively “erase” your initial Stadia purchase.

 Can you pay for Stadia with a Google Play Store gift card?